hightea/putnami-web-toolkit/README.md

 Then browse the sample on http://localhost:8080/pwt-sample-web.

-Gradle users please have a look on this [page](https://github.com/Putnami/putnami-web-toolkit/wiki/GradleUsage).

-Maven users please have a look on this [page](https://github.com/Putnami/putnami-web-toolkit/wiki/MavenUsage).
+You can have more info on the build tools on the wiki [gradle doc](https://github.com/Putnami/putnami-web-toolkit/wiki/GradleUsage) or [maven doc](https://github.com/Putnami/putnami-web-toolkit/wiki/MavenUsage).

 # Build PWT #

-**Note : ** To build PWT you need gradle.
-If computer is not gradle ready please refer to [https://www.gradle.org/](https://www.gradle.org/) to install it.
+**Note :** To build PWT you need gradle.
+If you are ready to use gradle, please refer to https://www.gradle.org/ to install it.

 ## Project structure ##